 Set Standards to Drive Action

 To help people to evaluate their progress and action steps, you need to set standards or measurable targets in every area.
 It’s important to identify your Critical Number, i.e. the number that has the biggest impact on your desired outcomes.
 Ask yourself: what’s the #1 thing that’ll keep you awake during a recession, or what’s the biggest weakness that can kill your company?
 Get more tips from our complete summary on how to craft, interpret and use effective standards and develop a standard cost system”.

 Back it Up with Bonuses

 You can achieve a lot with very little resources when people apply their ingenuity and hard work to solve problems instead of just spending money to buy solutions.
 A bonus program sends a clear signal on the company’s key priorities, motivates people to achieve those goals and can also facilitate learning and alignment.
-You can get the book / the full summary to learn how to design a great bonus program.
+You can get the full summary to learn how to design a great bonus program.

 Develop your Game Plan

 To kick off your GGOB, you need an annual game plan, with numbers that reflect what your company intends to do each month.
 This allows you to assess (i) if your company is on-track and (ii) who’s delivering results and who’s falling behind.
 What’s involved in the planning process and how do you involve everyone without making it a chore?
 Get the answer from our complete GGOB summary.

 Establish your Rhythm and Cycles